rcook/pansite/README.md

 This project is a prototype and, therefore, _should not be used for any real work yet!_

+## Current features

+* Uses Pandoc to render Markdown into HTML
+* Supports static resources such as CSS
+* Supports dynamic refresh of routes
+* Shake-based build ensure that outputs are correctly maintained as long as dependencies are fully specified

 ## The vision

 Currently Pansite is a trivial web app built on top of [Warp][warp-hackage].
 Routes are defined in a `routes.yaml` file using the following schema: